RightToAskOrg/cryptoplaceholderlibrary/README.md

 The following shows EG ballot formats, from an example EG ballot, with annotations about how they'd correspond to RTA data.
 Candidates correspond to questions, which get either up-voted (+1) or not (0).
 We could coalesce a person's up/dismiss votes in several ways:

 1. make each ballot a single contest with a single 'candidate' i.e. question
-2. make each ballot a single contest with multiple 'candidates' i.e. questions
+2. make each ballot a single contest with multiple 'candidates' i.e. questions (CJC points out that this is likely to make trouble, because it will be very hard to add candidates later.
-3. make each ballot multiple contests, each with a single 'candidate' i.e. question (this seems the most wasteful and is not mentioned below).
+3. make each ballot multiple contests, each with a single 'candidate' i.e. question (this seems like a good way to do it).

 The example below shows case (2) with two 'candidates' i.e. questions and two corresponding placeholders.
+TODO redo so that we're using a case 3 example rather than case 2.

 ```javascript
 {